Initial D (video game series): Stage 7 AAX

-Released for Sega RingEdge on November 28, 2012.
+Released for Sega RingEdge on 28 November 2012.
 Like its predecessor, the legend of the streets mode from Original and Another mode are the same as the previous one (Arcade Stage 6 A.A.) with Rebirth mode.
 The game is mostly a carry-over from Initial D Arcade Stage 6 A.A., including updates.
 New characters include Shinji Inui to complete the Sidewinder battles of Project D, also Arcade Stage Ver.2/Special Stage and Arcade Stage Ver.3/Street Stage characters such as Nobuhiko Akiyama (Rebirth), Sakamoto and Tohru Suetsugu (only in Legend) appeared in this game and rewind of Keisuke, from Project.D using Kyoko's F.D.
-New cars include the Toyota Sprinter Trueno 2door and the new Toyota 86 G.T. (to replace the FT-86 prototype from the previous game).
+New cars include the Toyota Sprinter Trueno 2-door and the new Toyota 86 G.T. (to replace the FT-86 prototype from the previous game).
 A new class of vehicles is introduced in this game called "Complete Cars."
 These include pre-tuned cars from several tuning shops in Japan, such as RE Amemiya.
-Online battles now include tag battles, allowing two in-store machines linking together and with internet access to battle against two other players in tag battles.
-New courses such as Tsuchisaka, which previously used in Arcade Stage Ver.3/Street Stage also appeared and Nanamagari, Team Spiral's home course.
-In this game, there are three songs which also used from Arcade Stage Ver.3/Street Stage and only a song from Arcade Stage Ver.2/Special Stage with new songs.
-The ending theme of this game is Gamble Rumble (7th Stage Version) by m.o.v.e., the first theme remix of Initial D Third Stage, Arcade Stage Ver.2/Special Stage and Arcade Stage Ver.3.
+Online battles now include tag battles, allowing two in-store machines to link together and with internet access to battle against two other players in tag battles.
+New courses such as Tsuchisaka, which were previously used in Arcade Stage Ver.3/Street Stage also appeared, and Nanamagari, Team Spiral's home course.
+In this game, there are three songs which also used from Arcade Stage Ver.3/Street Stage, and only one song from Arcade Stage Ver.2/Special Stage, with new songs.
+The ending theme of this game is Gamble Rumble (7th Stage Version) by m.o.v.e., the first theme remix of Initial D Third Stage, Arcade Stage Ver.2/Special Stage, and Arcade Stage Ver.3.